 Inventions like “return home of the truck”, “cooling-off periods for cabotage”, “split of international transport into bilateral and cross-trade”, “return home” etc. would make the functioning of EU transport makret as complicated as never before.

 Return home of a vehicle – weeks on wheels for drivers form the EU’s periphery

-The tabled proposal on regular return home of a vehicle in the country of establishment is of utmost of many operators’ concern.
+The tabled proposal on regular return home of a vehicle in the country of establishment is of utmost concern of many operators’.
 It would distort a level playing field among peripheral EU Member States and those located closer to the centre of the EU.
-Not mentioning the environmental issues (e.g. empty runs), the proposal would not improve driver’s working condition as they spent weeks on wheels only to comply with the return home rule.
+Not to mention environmental issues (e.g. empty runs), the proposal would not improve driver’s working condition as they spent weeks on wheels only to comply with the return home rule.

 The outcomes of division of international transport

 Further divisions of transport operations into smaller categories, i.e. clear international transport, cross-trade, etc., will result in fragmentation of EU’s Single Market and free movement of services bringing us back to the quota system (bilateral, third countries, transit and other permissions), with its negative effects on companies, effective supply chains and jobs.

 If corss-trade or any kind of other derivation of international transport would fall under the PWD scope, hauliers located both closer to the EU centre and nearby major goods flows within the EU would benefit the most.
 Whereas peripheral and small EU markets would have much less flexibility to concentrate their work on transport operations between a state of establishment and a host state.
 European Single Market ensuring a level playing field and fair competition would be distorted.